|

 words and actions widened enormously following the Arab defeat in the 1967

 war, which cemented US-Israeli ties like never before.
-The war

 brought an end to the dilemma of independent Palestinian action.
 It shifted